BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 - [File Formats](pdmpublisher-options/file-formats.md)
 - [Use this version of SOLIDWORKS](pdmpublisher-options/use-this-version-of-solidworks.md)
 - [Template](pdmpublisher-options/template.md), when processing assemblies or quantities
-- [Activity Tracking](pdmpublisher-options/turn-on-activity-tracking.md), when testing a new task
+- [Vault Activity Logs](pdmpublisher-options/turn-on-activity-tracking.md), when testing a new task

 ## Output